 Moodle Participation: You are also expected to contribute to the on-line discussions about the topics introduced by your classroom activities.
-At the end of session your best postings will be marked.
-Further details about how this is to be done will be found elsewhere.
+At the end of session, your best postings will be reviewed as your marked contribution.

 Simulation Project: In this activity, you will work in a team of 3 to 6 students.
 The teams will compete against each other to win a simulation game that will be played using moodle as the interface.
 The game will run over several weeks, commencing in Week 3.
 There will be time between rounds of play for your team to discuss its strategy.
 The team will receive a mark on the basis of how well it functions and also its success in the game.
 After the game concludes, you will be required to write a short individual reflection statement about how it went.
 Full details of this task's requirements are in separate documents.